 Nicaragua has two main season: dry season and wet season.

-The prime period to visit the San Ramon Waterfall in Ometepe is from May through October, which is during Nicaragua’s wet season.
+The best time to visit the San Ramon Waterfall in Ometepe is from May through October, which is during Nicaragua’s wet season.

 However, you might wonder, why opt for a hike if there’s a chance of rain?